-Human Resources Management
+- Strategic Human Resources Management

 This core course explores the area of people management within the employer-employee relationship.
 HRM involves the productive use of people in achieving the organization's strategic business objectives and the satisfaction of individual employee needs.
 It is a major contributor to the success of an enterprise because it is in a key position to affect customers, business results and ultimately shareholder value.
 The module examines the following key areas of the organizational behaviour discipline: